 Retirees (with no access to MyHR Self-Service):

 Step 02 - Action by HR

-Prepare the letter in approximately five business days.
-Once the letter is ready, send an email confirmation to the staff member/retiree for pick up at HR Operations.
+HR to prepare the letter in approximately five business days.
+Once the letter is ready, send email confirmation to the staff member/retiree.

 For prospective retirees:

-o Ensure you have provided your personal email address for the email confirmation to be sent
+- Ensure you have provided your personal email address for the email confirmation with completed letter or collection options to be sent

 Step 03 - Action by Staff

 Staff to engage the services of an immigration attorney to assist with the Special Immigration application.

 You must report to HR Operations the change in status when you or any of your dependents are granted the Green Card.

 The following attorneys have been assisting staff and dependents.
 However, selection of an attorney is at the discretion of the family and legal services are not endorsed or reimbursed by the Bank Group.